-G. Adequacy of Curriculum Design, Program Modality, and Related learning outcomes (as outlined in COMAR 13B.02.03.10).

-1. Describe how the proposed program was established, and also describe the faculty who will oversee the program.
+- G. Adequacy of Curriculum Design, Program Modality, and Related learning outcomes (as outlined in COMAR 13B.02.03.10). - 1.
+Describe how the proposed program was established, and also describe the faculty who will oversee the program.

-This program was first established in 2011.
+This program was first established in 1977.
+It was renewed before MHEC in 1988.
+It has retained national accreditation from CACREP since 2012.
 Dr. Christina Harnett is a licensed psychologist, associate professor (clinical) in the Counseling and Human Services Program and chair of the Department of Counseling and Educational Studies.
-Dr. Sean Newhart is an assistant professor who coordinates the certificate program in counseling.
+Dr. Matthew Bonner is an assistant professor who coordinates all accreditation and assessment activities for the counseling program.